bmuteau/portfolio-v1/README.md

         * link home page with the starter button | computer taskbar
         * make a favicon
         * link good image for the different project in projectProfile
+        * front end backoffice

     Back-End :
-        * look for mutliple stack in the same project ( project_id in stack_list? )
+        * look for mutliple stack in the same project and loop to it ( project_id in stack_list? ) /!\ 1 /!\
-        * add a message thanking the opinion and block possibility to post again (24h ? / IP ?)
+        * add a message thanking the opinion and block possibility to post again (24h ? / IP ?) /!\ 2 /!\

+        * routing for backoffice

     Back-Office :
         * Make the back office for push :